Three-dimensional almost Kenmotsu manifolds satisfying certain nullity conditions: Abstract

 \section{Abstract}

-In this paper we study $3$-dimensional almost Kenmotsu manifolds satisfying two special types of nullity conditions which depend on two smooth functions $k,\mu$.
-A complete local description of such manifolds is established, building local ``models'' for each of them and noting that a given aforementioned manifolds is locally isomorphic to the corresponding model.
+We investigate $3$-dimensional almost Kenmotsu manifolds satisfying special types of nullity conditions depending on two smooth functions $\kappa,\mu$.
+When either $\kappa<-1$ and $\mu=0$ or $h=0$, such conditions coincide with the $\kappa$-nullity condition which we show to be equivalent to the $\eta$-Einstein one.
+As an application of this result, we obtain examples of $N(\kappa)$-quasi Einstein manifolds.
+Moreover, for the aforementioned manifolds, some complete local descriptions of their structure are established, building local ``models'' for each of them.